Town Hall (Santo Amaro)

 The Town Hall of Santo Amaro (Paço Municipal, formerly the Casa de Câmara e Cadeia) is an 18th-century municipal building in Santo Amaro, Bahia, Brazil.
 The building is located in the Historic Center of the city on the Praça da Purificação, a public square.
 The town hall sits opposite of the Parish Church of Our Lady of Purification and the Church of Our Lady of Protection faces the rear of the structure.
 The structure has two stories and covers 1543 m2.
 The façade is divided into three parts with a bell tower at center, a feature found in other town halls of the period in Bahia.
 The bell tower has a hemispherical dome.
 The town hall was completed in 1769 and served as both an administrative building and prison in the 18th century, but now serves as a municipal government office.

 The gravestone of Francisco Lourenço de Araújo (1816-1893), a hero of the Paraguayan War, is located in the courtyard of the Town Hall.
 Araújo was a wealthy sugarcane plantation owner and styled the Baron of Sergy after the Paraguayan War.
 He was the only person to hold the title.

 History

 The village of Santo Amaro was established in 1727, and solicitation for funds for a town hall and prison soon followed.
 The building was inaugurated in 1769.
-Its design follows that of the follows the design of the Municipal Palace of Salvador, and resembles the Town Hall and Prison of Maragogipe (1737).
+Its design follows that of the Municipal Palace of Salvador, and resembles the Town Hall and Prison of Maragogipe (1737).
 The headquarters of Imprensa Oficial da Vila, a publishing company, began operations in the building in 1916.
 The jail, which had operated on the ground floor of the town hall since its inception, was transferred elsewhere in the early 20th century.